What is MDR in cybersecurity?

 High-level focus

 Solving one security issue often leads to another.
 With the abundance of on-premise and SaaS security tools, threats can easily slip through the cracks, and the big picture may be overlooked.
-MDR solutions offer a comprehensive organizational focus, leveraging deep knowledge of the business, its IT stack, and its risk profile.
+MDR providers offer a comprehensive organizational focus, leveraging deep knowledge of the business, its IT stack, and its risk profile.
 They provide recommendations to enhance security procedures and adjust operational structures as needed.

 SOC capabilities

 Building, staffing, and maintaining a state-of-the-art SOC is expensive.
-MDR providers offer 24×7 monitoring backed by staffed triage and response.
+Most MDR providers offer 24×7 monitoring backed by staffed triage and response.

 Continuous evolution